leonardomagalhaes21/feup-CPD/assign2/docs/README.md

    - Failed login attempts are properly handled
    - After 3 failed attempts, connection is closed

-### Phase 3: Basic Room Management & Chat (In Progress)
+### Phase 3: Basic Room Management & Chat
 1. Start the server: `./scripts/run_server.sh`
 2. Start multiple clients: `./scripts/run_client.sh` (at least 2)
-3. Log in on each client with different credentials
+3. Log in on each client with different credentials (e.g., alice and bob)
 4. Test room commands:
-   - List available rooms: `/list`
+   - List available rooms: `/list` (a default "general" room is created at server startup)
    - Create a new room: `/create roomname`
    - Join an existing room: `/join roomname`
    - Leave the current room: `/leave`
+   - Get help: `/help`
 5. Test messaging:
    - Send messages in a room and verify only users in that room receive them
+   - Check that messages include the sender's username
    - Verify that join/leave notifications are broadcast to room members
+   - Confirm recent message history is shown when joining a room

 ## User Credentials for Testing